Sekou Williams

 Despite stats like this, the number of stops of young black men exceeded the entire population of young black men in the city itself.
 That is just outrageous.
 When things like profiling, pulling people over disproportionately, searching people walking down the street excessively, locking people up unreasonably and shooting people unnecessarily are all realities, then we have a severe problem in this country.

 We must have a sincere commitment to address crime not only on one side (while excusing crimes on your own side), but as it takes place whether at the hands of a citizen or someone in uniform.
 Blacks don’t make excuses about their communities, therefore police, officials and ex-officials shouldn’t make excuses for those officers that cross the line and abuse their power.
-Mo. cop kills Black Lives Matter supporter after break-in

 According to The Guardian’s data tracker, “The Counted,” 136 Black people have been killed by police in 2016 alone.
 Ask yourself, how many cops have gone to jail or even been remotely held accountable?